AlexBiobelemo/Sophia-Code/TROUBLESHOOTING.md

 3. Add indexes to frequently searched fields
 4. Consider upgrading to PostgreSQL for large datasets

+## Performance & Optimization Issues

+### Stale Tooltip Settings

+**Error:** Tooltips still appear after disabling them, or the delay doesn't change immediately.

+**Solution:**
+1. The tooltip system caches your preferences for 60 seconds to improve performance.
+2. Wait 1 minute for the cache to expire, or refresh the page to force an update.
+3. Check that "Enable Tooltips" is correctly saved in User Settings.

+### AI Streaming is "Jerky" or Laggy

+**Error:** The AI response appears in chunks rather than smoothly.

+**Solution:**
+1. This is often due to network latency from the AI provider (Gemini/Minimax).
+2. The UI uses `requestAnimationFrame` to smooth out rendering, but it cannot overcome slow network responses.
+3. Try a faster model like `gemini-1.5-flash` in User Settings.

+### Delayed Tooltip Appearance

+**Error:** Tooltips take a moment to appear when hovering over new elements.

+**Solution:**
+1. To prevent high CPU usage, the system scans for new elements every 250ms.
+2. If you've just added a snippet or performed a search, wait a fraction of a second for the tooltips to initialize.

+### High CPU Usage During Generation

+**Error:** Browser becomes unresponsive during long AI streaming tasks.

+**Solution:**
+1. The system uses a high-performance CSS-based styling method (`markdown-dark-mode`) to minimize CPU load.
+2. If you still experience issues, try disabling "UI Animations" in User Settings.
+3. Close other intensive browser tabs.

 ## Export/Import Issues

 ### Export Fails